qelectrotech/Documentation/source/users/preferences/settings_element.rst

 Element management settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-QElectroTech provides the posibility to predefine the `element author`_.
+QElectroTech provides the possibility to predefine the `element author`_.
 In this way; when a new
 `element`_ is created, QElectroTech defines automatically this `element property`_.

 For pre-defining the `element author`_ information:

 1. `Display`_ QElectroTech settings PopUP window.
 2. Go to **Elements** section.
 3. Defines the element author and license information at the text box from **Elements management** section.
 4. Press **OK** button to save the configuration changes and close settings PopUP window.

 .. _QET (Common): ../element/collection/default_collection.html
 .. _User: ../element/collection/user_collection.html